erebboah/AdvancedInformatics_Week6-10_Pipelines/scripts/README.md

 `dna_gatk_step3v1.sh` is the first method to call SNPs using `GenotypeGVCFs` from GATK v.4.1.9.0, resulting in a final `VCF` file.

+`dna_gatk_step3v2.sh` is the second method to call SNPs using `GenotypeGVCFs` from GATK v.4.1.9.0, resulting in 1,881 final `VCF` files that need to be merged using `cat`.

 `count_rna.sh` counts number of reads per gene across all 100 samples (another array job) using subread v2.0.1 in paired-end mode, with a minimum mapping score of 30.

+### Python scripts
+#### Week 8
+`fasta_generate_regions.py` is an accessory script provided by Dr. Long that splits the genome into 10Mb regions for use in the interval-based method of SNP calling.